 Brazil is the world’s fifth largest country by both population and total area.
 The country’s great natural beauty and biodiversity is on display from the northern cities of Fortaleza and Manaus in the Amazon rainforest to Porto Allegre in the south.
 The breathtakingly picturesque, cosmopolitan coastal city of Rio de Janeiro vies with business-driven Sao Paulo as leading hubs of Brazil’s economic dynamism.

-In the not-too-distant future, a number of high profile, international events will contribute to Brazil’s growing presence on the world stage.
-In 2014, a nation of adoring fans will proudly watch Brazil’s fabled national team go up against the world’s best on home soil when Brazil plays host to the next FIFA World Cup.
+Several high profile, international events have recently contributed to Brazil’s growing presence on the world stage.
+In 2014, Brazil celebrated its heritage of stylish soccer (football) in the FIFA World Cup.
 In 2016, Rio de Janeiro will show off its wares as the host city for the 2016 Summer Olympics.

 (Click on an image below to view the full-size map.)